Barry Sloane: Career

-In mid-2009, Sloane appeared as Troy Whitworth in Jez Butterworth's critically acclaimed play Jerusalem at London's Royal Court Theatre.
+In mid-2009 Sloane appeared as Troy Whitworth in Jez Butterworth's critically acclaimed play Jerusalem at London's Royal Court Theatre.
 The play was given a West End transfer in January 2010.
 After a record-breaking sellout run, it was announced that the play would transfer, this time to Broadway.
 He made his Broadway debut in Jerusalem at the Music Box Theatre in New York City on 4 February 2011.

 Sloane starred in Joseph Ruben's 2013 thriller film Penthouse North alongside Michael Keaton and Michelle Monaghan.

 On 10 July 2012, Sloane joined the cast of the ABC drama series Revenge as Aiden Mathis, a mysterious man with ties to Emily Thorne's past.
 It was announced on 23 October 2012 that he had been promoted to series regular.
 On 20 February 2014, it was reported that Sloane had been cast as Wes Lawrence in the ABC alien drama series The Whispers.
 Sloane continued his role as Zach on Longmire for the 6th, and last, season in 2017.

+In 2024, Netflix announced that Sloane will play the role of The Prodigal (also known as Destruction) in the upcoming second season of The Sandman.